BrunoEstrella1707/FlixApi/README.md

+# Movies RESTful API developed in Django
-# A simple RESTful API for movies, actors, reviews.
+A simple RESTful API for movies, actors, reviews.